Leave a Whisper: Songs

 "No More Love" was written inside a Comfort Inn hotel that Smith stayed in for "eight months".
-Smith said the song "was one of the first things that me and Jasin (Todd) ever wrote together."
+Smith said the song "was one of the first things that me and Jasin (Todd) ever wrote together".
 The fifth track, "Better Version", was described as "difficult" according to Smith because of having to enunciate certain words in the chorus.
 The death of Smith's grandmother inspired him to write "Burning Bright", the album's fourth and final single.
-Smith said the song's meaning is "how sometimes you feel like you can't do anything right or you're not good enough, and the whole thing is about sometimes you have to just close your eyes and try to get as much energy and as much strength and as much confidence as you can and just go after whatever it is you need to go after."
+Smith said the song's meaning is "how sometimes you feel like you can't do anything right or you're not good enough, and the whole thing is about sometimes you have to just close your eyes and try to get as much energy and as much strength and as much confidence as you can and just go after whatever it is you need to go after".

-The track "In Memory" was among "the last songs written and recorded" on Leave a Whisper, along with "Stranger Inside", due to Smith being "so tired of writing songs."
-Smith said the track "All I Ever Wanted" was "a lot of fun" to record with guitarist Brad Stewart and that Rick Beato asked Smith after he finished singing the song in the studio "How are you gonna do this live?".
+The track "In Memory" was among "the last songs written and recorded" on Leave a Whisper, along with "Stranger Inside", due to Smith being "so tired of writing songs".
+Smith said the track "All I Ever Wanted" was "a lot of fun" to record with bassist Brad Stewart and that Rick Beato asked Smith after he finished singing the song in the studio "How are you gonna do this live?".
 "Stranger Inside" was recorded in a session that lasted a total of six hours.
-Smith specifically requested that a gong be included on "Lacerated", the tenth track, and said the song "buttoned up the record."
+Smith specifically requested that a gong be included on "Lacerated", the tenth track, and said the song "buttoned up the record".